microsoft/promptflow/examples/flows/standard/flow-with-symlinks/README.md

 ### 2. Test & run the flow with symlinks

-In this sample, this flow will references some files in the [web-classification](../web-classification/README.md) flow.
+In this sample, this flow will references some files in the [web-classification](../web-classification/README.md) flow, and assume you already have required connection setup.
-You can execute this flow with additional_include locally or submit it to cloud.
+You can execute this flow locally or submit it to cloud.

 #### Test flow with single line data